ShaeenHanifKhan/SampleSuperstore_EDA/README.md

   (ii)Showing the Region-Wise drill down along with State-wise and Country-wise statistics.

 A power point presentation is added listing the weak areas and the solutions that can be applied for the same.

+This is my first attempt to perform EDA and build dashboard using Power BI.
+Suggestions are welcomed.